 Notice of Privacy Practices

-It is important for you to know that most doctors who care for you at CRMC are not employees of the facility, so we must have an arrangement by which doctors and facility employees work together to provide quality patient care.
-The privacy practices in this notice apply to doctors and other independent health care professionals and only relates to the patient care services provided at CRMC.
-This notice is meant to satisfy a "joint notice" requirement, so that your health care service at CRMC is not disrupted by each individual caregiver having to provide his or her own notice of privacy practices before caring for you in our facility.
+It is important for you to know that most doctors who care for you at Cookeville Regional Medical Center, (CRMC) are not employees of the facility, so we must have an arrangement by which doctors and facility employees work together to provide quality patient care.
+The privacy practices in this notice apply to doctors and other independent health care professionals and only relates to the patient care services provided to you in our Health System.
+This notice is meant to satisfy a “joint notice” requirement, so that your health care service at CRHS is not disrupted.
 Doctors and other independent health care professionals may have different policies or notices regarding their use and disclosure of the medical information created or received by their offices or clinics.

 People who work within our arrangement will share protected health information with each other, as necessary to carry out treatment, payment, or health care operations relating to our arrangement.